Paul Farman: Lincoln City

 Farman was a mainstay in the side during the 2016–17 campaign as Lincoln won promotion to League Two after securing the National League title as champions.
 He kept 22 clean sheets in the club's 46 league matches.
 He was also part of the side that made the FA Cup quarter-finals that season.
 He played in all nine of the club's FA Cup fixtures as they defeated Premier League club Burnley at Turf Moor before losing to eventual winners Arsenal.
 Farman made 58 appearances during the campaign.
 With his contract due to run out at the end of the season, Lincoln manager Danny Cowley offered Farman a two-year contract extension, which he signed on 11 May 2017.
 The 2017–18 season began with Farman making his Football League debut in a 2–2 draw with Wycombe Wanderers on the opening day of the campaign.
 Following Lincoln's 4–1 loss away at Notts County on 23 September 2017, Farman was limited to just eight further appearances during the season.
 Five of these came in the EFL Trophy, which Lincoln would go on to win, although Farman was an unused substitute in the final.
 He made 18 appearances during the season.
 Farman played 242 times during his six years at Lincoln.

 Stevenage

 Farman signed for fellow League Two club Stevenage on 12 June 2018.
 He made his Stevenage debut in the club's opening match of the 2018–19 season, a 2–2 draw with Tranmere Rovers at Broadhall Way.
 Despite starting the season as Stevenage's first choice goalkeeper, Farman lost his place to loanee Seny Dieng in September 2018, although regained the position from December through to the end of the season.
 He made 34 appearances during his first campaign with the club.

 Carlisle United

 On 17 August 2020, Farman signed for League Two side Carlisle United on a one-year contract.

 Barrow

 Having been offered a new contract with Carlisle at the end of the season, Farman instead joined Barrow signing a two-year contract.

+On 7 May 2025, Barrow announced the player would be leaving in June when his contract expired.
+Farman has claimed that it was not his decision to leave the club, and he was disappointed with the news.